 Fire protection must therefore be adhered to in the following buildings:

--in public buildings -in theatres, operas and cinemas, museums, etc.
+-in theatres, operas and cinemas, museums, etc.

 -in schools, universities, technical colleges or training centres